-Hopes of a faster economic rebound, along with, healthy auto sales, GST collection, and PMI data lifted India’s equity markets on Monday.
+Hopes of a faster economic rebound, healthy auto sales, GST collection, and PMI data lifted India’s equity markets on Monday.

 The equity markets had a gap-up opening due to positive global cues and investors’ optimism over healthy Q1FY21 results.